People's Welfare Front

 People's Welfare Front (PWF) was a Tamil-Nadu political alliance formed in October 2015.
-It consisted of four political parties : Marumalarchi Dravida Munnetra Kazhagam (MDMK), Viduthalai Chiruthaigal Katchi (VCK), Communist Party of India (CPI) and Communist Party of India (Marxist) (CPI-(M)).
+It consisted of four political parties: Marumalarchi Dravida Munnetra Kazhagam (MDMK), Viduthalai Chiruthaigal Katchi (VCK), Communist Party of India (CPI) and Communist Party of India (Marxist) (CPI-(M)).
 The alliance contested the 2016 Tamil Nadu and Puducherry legislative assembly elections as one unit.
-The alliance rejected potential alliance with Indian National Congress, BJP, DMK or ADMK, while hopeful of enlisting and TMC (G.K.Vasan) and Puthiya Thamizhakam.
+The alliance rejected potential alliance with Indian National Congress, BJP, DMK or ADMK, while hopeful of enlisting and TMC and Puthiya Tamilagam.

 In early November the alliance led movements against price rise, atrocities against minorities and Dalits and efforts to curtail freedom of speech.
 It has taken a strong position in favour of liquor prohibition in Tamil Nadu.
 Later it made an electoral alliance with DMDK and Tamil Maanila Congress.